 In case you're not sure what a grommet is, it is a rubber thingie you insert through a hole to protect your electrical cord from sharp edges.

 Yes, I have a whole box of them.
-Never know when you're going to need a rubber grommet (like twice in the last five years).
+You never know when you are going to need a rubber grommet (like twice in the last five years).

 Before I get all Bob Vila on you and go through the steps, we have to discuss thermoses.
 The thermos I had found at the yard sale was broken.
 When you picked it up, you could hear glass rattling around.
 That's why I used it for this project.